VerilyPete/LoudnessNormalizer/README.md

 ```
 All `normalize` options (e.g., `--output-dir`, `--in-place`, `--no-backup`, `--dry-run`) also work with `auto`.
 When `--output-dir` is used, output files keep original filenames (no `_normalized` suffix).

+Notes:
+- `auto` does not write a report file to disk; analysis results are used in-memory.
+- To create a report file, run `check`.
+If you want a log of the `auto` run, redirect or pipe stdout (e.g., `... | tee auto_run.log`).

 Preset examples with `auto`:
 ```